tamunoWoks/parch_and_posey/README.md

-This is an SQL Business analysis project on a dummy dataset.
+This is an SQL Business analysis project on a dummy dataset sourced from Udacity's `SQL for Data Analysis` course.
 - Here is the ERD diagram for the database.
 ![ERD Diagram](https://github.com/tamunoWoks/parch_and_posey/blob/main/ERD%20diagram.png)